Growing tomatoes vertically in a Mittleider garden

 We’ve got half a bed of tomatoes in the garden that needed twine to train them to grow vertically.
 The tomatoes are planted 9 inches apart and alternate which direction they will be trained to grow.
-Growing them this way ensures they will get adequate light and space when trimmed properly.
+Growing them this way ensures they will get adequate light and space when pruned properly.

 The tomatoes are transplanted into our little Mittleider in garden green house.
 Recently we started the process of growing vertically to maximize the space and production of tomatoes.
 In the picture below you will see the heavy square baling twine we use to grow vertically.